 See Microsoft Technet: AppLocker for more information about creating AppLocker rules.

-By default, blacklist rules allow all executables to be run.
-Whitelist rules allow only applications to be run by Administrators unless otherwise specified.
+By default, blacklist rules allow all executables to run.
+Whitelist rules allow only administrators to run applications unless otherwise specified.

 You should deploy a policy in audit mode with reporting enabled in your test environment before deploying the policy in your production environment.
 Review any warning events in the reports and modify the policy as needed.